-- 11.4.4.1.7 All targets shall be numbered in succession.
-The numbers shall be no less than 20cm tall and shall be black on yellow or yellow on black and shall be placed within the approach to the pegs for that target and shall also function as the stop area for those athletes waiting for their turn to shoot. - 11.4.4.1.8 Faces shall not be placed over any larger face, nor shall there be any marks on the buttress or foreground that could be used as points of aim. - 11.4.4.1.9 Clearly visible direction signs indicating the route from target to target must be placed at adequate intervals to ensure safe and easy movement along the course. - 11.4.4.1.10 Suitable barriers shall be placed around the course, wherever necessary, to keep spectators at a safe distance while still giving them the best possible view of the competition.
+- 11.4.4.1.8 Faces shall not be placed over any larger face, nor shall there be any marks on the buttress or foreground that could be used as points of aim. - 11.4.4.1.9 Clearly visible direction signs indicating the route from target to target must be placed at adequate intervals to ensure safe and easy movement along the course. - 11.4.4.1.10 Suitable barriers shall be placed around the course, wherever necessary, to keep spectators at a safe distance while still giving them the best possible view of the competition.
 Only those persons having the proper accreditation shall be allowed on the course inside of the barriers.